 On 16 December 1944, they assaulted a weak point in the Allied line guarded by four under-strength American divisions.
 Within five days, they had advanced over 80km (50 miles).
 They also benefited from the bad weather, which gave them cover from Allied aircraft.

 The Germans almost reached the River Meuse.
 But most American units stood their ground and managed to slow the offensive, eventually bringing it to a standstill.
-At Bastogne, the US 101st Airborne Division was completely surrounded, but never surrendered.
-It held out until its relief by General George Patton's 3rd Army on 26 December.
+At Bastogne, the US 101st Airborne Division and several American armoured units were completely surrounded, but never surrendered.
+They held out until relieved by General George Patton's 3rd Army on 26 December.

 The Germans also outran their supply lines, and shortages of fuel and ammunition hampered their operations.
 Few British troops were involved in the fighting, although Montgomery was given command of the northern sector and moved 30 Corps south to guard the Meuse.